olin-build/ABE/README.md

 `python -m unittest`

-This is noisy, but should print `OK` at the end:
+This should print `OK` at the end:

 ```shell
 $ python -m unittest